 Kinsta hosts all sites on the Google Cloud Platform.
 This is the same platform that Google hosts many of its services, like Gmail and Google Drive.

-As of July 2018, there are 16 data centers to choose from.
+As of November 2018, there are 18 data centers to choose from, 5 of which are in the United States.
 Using a data center close to a majority of your visitors will help improve the performance of your site.
 And Kinsta’s flexible platform allows you to choose a different data center for each and every site you host with them.

 Kinsta has a great article on the advantages of Google Cloud Hosting.